 As a Counselling Psychologist, my training included Humanistic, Psychodynamic and Cognitive Behavioural therapies.
 I have also completed a British Association for Counselling and Psychotherapy (BACP) accredited certificate in Counselling Children.
 My doctoral research was on ‘Young adults’ experience of Developmental Coordination Disorder (DCD)’ and I hold a BPS approved certificate in educational testing (CCET).

 I trained and worked in Psychological Therapies in the NHS England for five years practising across a range of clinical issues including depression, anxiety, trauma, phobia, OCD, stress and work-related problems mainly using CBT.
 In addition, I have worked therapeutically with PTSD in a national veterans’ charity and I have trained and worked for four years as a volunteer therapist in two national children’s charities with children and adolescents with complex needs.
-I have worked for four years in private practice including providing cognitive assessments for specific learning difficulties for university and employment purposes.
+I have worked for five years in private practice.

 Areas of counselling I deal with